Photo by Pia Johnson for ANAM

 Brisbane-born flautist, Lilly Yang, continues her training at the Australian National Academy of Music (ANAM) in 2021 under the guidance of Virginia Taylor.
 ANAM is the only professional performance training institution of its kind in the Australia, and one of few in the world.
 Musicians at ANAM perform in over 180 events in a year and receive more than 60 hours of one-on-one training as well as hundreds of hours of coaching from esteemed national and international guest artists.

-Since commencing the Professional Performance Program at ANAM, Lilly has performed with the Western Australian Symphony Orchestra (WASO) under the baton of Simone Young and the Queensland Symphony Orchestra (QSO) for a successful season of the Bolshoi Ballet Jewels Performances (2019) in the Queensland Performing Arts Centre (QPAC).
+Since commencing the Professional Performance Program at ANAM in 2019, Lilly has performed with the Western Australian Symphony Orchestra (WASO) under the baton of Simone Young and the Queensland Symphony Orchestra (QSO) for a successful season of the Bolshoi Ballet Jewels Performances (2019).
 As part of her professional development program, Lilly performs regularly as part of ANAM's orchestral & chamber ensembles in Melbourne.
 With these groups Lilly has performed at some renowned Melbourne venues such as the Melbourne Recital Centre (MRC), Melbourne Convention Exhibition Centre (MCEC), the Ian Potter Centre and South Melbourne Town Hall.
-Some highlights from Lilly's time in Melbourne include winning best performance of an Australian Work at ANAM for Carl Vine’s Flute Sonata (2019); being awarded 1st prize at the 2019 Victorian Flute Guild Leslie Barklamb Scholarship Competition, competing as a finalist in the 2019 Australian Flute Festival Open Flute Competition.
+Some highlights from Lilly's time in Melbourne include winning best performance of an Australian Work at ANAM for Carl Vine’s Flute Sonata (2019); being awarded 1st prize at the 2019 Victorian Flute Guild Leslie Barklamb Scholarship Competition and competing as a finalist in the 2019 Australian Flute Festival Open Flute Competition.
 Lilly has also performed several times at the Ian Potter Centre for the ANAM@NGV concert series and collaborated alongside world-class guest artists in multiple ANAM projects.

 Lilly maintains a number of active chamber projects.
 Of note, her work in Brisbane with Tijana Kozarcic as the Estrel Duo has seen her perform at the Brisbane Town Hall, Old Museum Building, the Queensland Harp Society and more recently, the Holy Trinity Church, where they presented a sold-out concert titled Fantasies (2021).
 Lilly and fellow ANAM flautist, Rachel Lau, collaborate regularly as Les Deux Flutistes, and have performed live on Melbourne's 3MBS Fine Music radio (2019), the Ian Hanger Recital Hall and the Queensland Conservatorium Griffith University (QCGU) Theatre.